Package 'mwana'

 df

-A data set of class data.frame to wrangle age from.
+A data.frame object to wrangle age from.

 dos